Sreevarshan-fin/Minimum-Advertised-Price-Compliance-Automation-System/README.md

 ## Project Overview

-This project implements an **automated MAP compliance monitoring system** that tracks reseller pricing across multiple marketplaces and enforces pricing policies.
+This project implements an automated MAP compliance monitoring system to track reseller pricing across multiple marketplaces and enforce pricing policies.

-The system processes **150K+ product listings from 901 sellers across 5 marketplaces**, detects **MAP/LPP violations**, resolves reseller identities, and triggers enforcement actions such as **warning notifications and category suspension**.
+The system processes 150K+ product listings from 901 sellers across 5 marketplaces, detects MAP/LPP violations, resolves reseller identities, and triggers enforcement actions such as warning notifications and category suspension..

 ---